reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <Solution>

 Calling `ref.current.focus()` during render is wrong because it is a *side effect*.
 Side effects should either be placed inside an event handler or be declared with `useEffect`.
-In this case, the side effect is _caused_ by the component appearing rather than by any specific interaction, so it makes sense to declare it with `useEffect`.
+In this case, the side effect is _caused_ by the component appearing rather than by any specific interaction, so it makes sense to put it in an Effect.

-To fix the mistake, wrap the `ref.current.focus()` call into an effect declaration.
-Then, to ensure that this effect runs only on mount rather than after every render, add the empty `[]` dependencies to it.
+To fix the mistake, wrap the `ref.current.focus()` call into an Effect declaration.
+Then, to ensure that this Effect runs only on mount rather than after every render, add the empty `[]` dependencies to it.

 <Sandpack>